 The Fund is exposed to daily redemptions of units.
 The liquidity policy applied by the Manager is dependent on the type of investments held by the Fund.
-For the Bentham Global Income PIE Fund, the policy is to be fully invested in unlisted funds and forward foreign exchange contracts that provide adequate liquidity.
-Withdrawals from the Fund is generally paid within 10 business days from receiving the redemption request.
+For the Fund, the policy is to be fully invested in unlisted funds and forward foreign exchange contracts that provide adequate liquidity.
+Withdrawals from the Fund are generally paid within 10 business days from receiving the redemption request.
 The Manager considers this as part of monitoring the liquidity of the Fund.